Temporal Kirkwood-Dirac Quasiprobability Distribution and Unification of Temporal State Formalisms through Temporal Bloch Tomography

 The temporal KD quasiprobability distribution satisfies the Kolmogorov consistency condition.
-The marginalization over intermediate variables yields reduced KD distributions, as all quantum channels involved are completely positive and trace-preserving (CPTP) maps.
-As a special case, each fixed-time distribution $p_{t_i}(a_i)$ corresponds to the physical measurement $\Pi_{a_i|A_i}^{t_i}$:

-and is thus a marginal of the temporal KD distribution.
+The marginalization over intermediate variables yields reduced KD distributions, as all quantum channels involved are CPTP maps.
+As a special case, each fixed-time distribution $p_{t_i}(a_i)$ corresponds to the physical measurement $\Pi_{a_i|A_i}^{t_i}$: $p_{t_i}(a_i) = \Tr \!\left( \rho_{t_i} \, \Pi_{a_i|A_i}^{t_i} \right)$, and is thus a marginal of the temporal KD distribution.
 This ensures that the temporal KD distribution qualifies as a well-defined temporal quasiprobability distribution.
 Formally, we have the following lemma:

 \begin{lemma}[Kolmogorov consistency condition] Let $\mathfrak{P}_{t_0,\ldots, t_n} = (\rho_{t_0}, \mathcal{E}_{t_1 \leftarrow t_0}, \ldots, \mathcal{E}_{t_n \leftarrow t_{n-1}})$ be a quantum process over $n+1$ time steps.
 Consider a sub-process $\mathfrak{P}'_{t_0,t_{i_1},\ldots,t_{i_k}}$ over $k+1$ time steps, where the initial state is the same and the evolution is a subset of that in $\mathfrak{P}_{t_0,\ldots,t_n}$, i.e., $\{t_{i_1},\ldots,t_{i_k}\} \subset \{t_1,\ldots,t_n\}$ with $t_{i_1} < \cdots < t_{i_k}$, and $\mathcal{E}_{t_{i_j} \leftarrow t_{i_{j-1}}}= \mathcal{E}_{t_{i_j} \leftarrow t_{i_{j}-1}} \circ \mathcal{E}_{t_{i_j} \leftarrow t_{i_{j} -2 } } \circ \cdots \circ \mathcal{E}_{t_{i_{j-1} +1} \leftarrow t_{i_{j-1}}} $.
 Then, the temporal KD quasiprobability distribution associated with $\mathfrak{P}'_{t_0,t_{i_1},\ldots,t_{i_k}}$ is obtained as the marginal of the temporal KD quasiprobability distribution associated with $\mathfrak{P}_{t_0,\ldots,t_n}$.
 If two subsets of time steps have a nonempty intersection, the corresponding marginals coincide on the overlapping region. \end{lemma}